The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

+Consider any legal winning sequence of moves in the original rules, $m_1, m_2, \ldots, m_n$, containing at least one \noncompliant move.
+We will create a new winning sequence of moves with either fewer \noncompliant moves than the original, or have the same number but with the last \noncompliant move closer to the end of the sequence than before.

-Since it is the last invalid move, $m_i$ must be the move of a partial pile where the card above is in sequence but cannot be built to foundation.
-We know little about $m_{i+1}$ but we do know: it exists since $i < n$; it is a legal move; and if it is a partial pile the card above it is buildable to foundation.
+Suppose that the move $m_i$ is the last move in the sequence which is \noncompliant, i.e. is the move of a partial pile not immediately followed by building the card above it to foundation.
+Note that $i<n$ since the last move in a winning game must be moving a card to the foundation pile.
+For $m_{i+1}$ we do know: it exists since $i < n$; it is a legal move; it is not the move of the card of above the just-moved partial pile to foundation; and if $m_{i+1}$ is a partial pile move then move $m_{i+2}$ is building the card above it to foundation.
 We now show by case analysis how to replace moves $m_i, m_{i+1}$ in the sequence.
-In most cases the adjustment is straightforward, ranging from as simple as deleting both moves to some relatively minor adjustments to the moves to make them work in the opposite order.
-Before describing these cases we consider the most difficult and most important case.
+In most cases the adjustment is straightforward.
+Before describing the straightforward cases, we consider the most critical, difficult, case.

-\paragraph{The Tough Case.} This is where move $m_{i+1}$ is moving a card or pile onto the pile just vacated by the original move $m_i$ (which was by hypothesis the last invalid move).
-A trivial case to deal with is that $m_{i+1}$ is the exact reverse of of move $m_i$, i.e. returning the partial pile to where it came from.
-In this case we simply delete both moves $m_i$ and $m_{i+1}$, leaving all other moves unchanged and having one less invalid move.

-We can illustrate the non-trivial case by example: this might be a move of the 10C from the JD to JH at a time when the JD could not be moved to foundation, followed immediately by a move of the 10S to the JD.

-We deal with this case first by omitting move $m_i$, thus reducing the number of illegitimate moves by one, and then replacing $m_{i+1}$ by a move $m'_{i+1}$ of the same card as in move $m_{i+1}$ to the location moved to by move $m_i$.
-We thus set $m'_{i+1} = [C(m_{i+1}),T(m_i)]$.
-In the example above we delete the move of 10C and change the move of the 10S to be to the JH instead of the JD.